Boy Scout Rocks Rock Climbing

 The ground floor is where most of the lower tier established climbing lies, though there are also a few routes on the north side of the rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Boy Scout Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Boy Scout Rocks:

 I recently found out that there's a much easier trail to get to the rock.Instead of following the road back towards the south/west entrance and then going down the poison oak infested and steep downhill trail,go across the road from the parking area to the picnic area (but still veer towards the direction you would have headed on the road).You'll find a nice, even trail that heads directly below the lowest tier of boyscout rocks.